hkicko/CubeCell-GPS-Helium-Mapper/README.md

 - Screen off mode, activated from the menu - attempt to improve battery life
 - Increase/decrease moving update rate from the menu
 - Display battery voltage instead of percent by default, option to switch back to percent from the menu
+- Tracker mode, activated from the menu - stores and sends last known location on wake up from sleep.
+Note - there is new decoder to support that functionality.

 This device is used for mapping the Helium networks LoRaWAN coverage.
 The initial settings are - send every 5 seconds while moving, every minute when stopped.
-A quick press on the user button puts the GPS in a sleep mode.
+A quick press on the user button brings on a menu with options.
+Another short press cycless through the options.
+Long press activates the current option.
+The Sleep menu option puts the GPS in a sleep mode.
 The sleep mode decreases the updates to once every 6 hours.
 Pressing the user button while in sleep mode wakes it up and resumes normal operation.

 Revision changes:
+- Tracker mode
 - Optimized data frame to fit GPS lat/long in 6 bytes instead of 8 and use the new availabe 2 bytes for altitude
 - Added option to send data in CayenneLPP format
 - Added Menu mode